CarlosGabrielMoralesUmasi/UCSP_DRONE_IHC/README.md

      ],
      "configuration_version": "1"
    }
-- Reemplaza "YOUR_API_KEY_HERE" con tu clave API personal de tu proyecto de FIREBASE.
+- Replace "YOUR_API_KEY_HERE" with your personal API key from your FIREBASE project.
-- Reemplaza "YOUR_API_KEY_HERE" con tu clave API personal obtenida en la página [DJI Developers](https://developer.dji.com/user/apps/#all).
+- Replace "YOUR_API_KEY_HERE" with your personal API key obtained from the [DJI Developers](https://developer.dji.com/user/apps/#all) page.

    **APP INFORMATION**
    - **SDK Type:** Mobile SDK